German Women’s Group Launches #120dB, The ‘True #MeToo’ Movement [Video]

 Against this backdrop, a study released in early January indicated that violent crime in the lower Saxony area of Germany increased 10 percent in 2015 and 2016, and that “92 percent of the additional crimes recorded could be attributed to the increase in refugee numbers,” AP reported.
 “The government-sponsored study showed a jump in violent crime committed by male migrants aged 14 to 30,” Reuters added.

-Chancellor Angela Merkel, who is also the de facto head of the European Union, was reelected on September 24, 2017, as Germany’s top elected government official, but her party, the center-right Christian Democrats, fell to its lowest share of the vote since 1949, in so doing failing to win a majority in the German parliament in the process.
+Chancellor Angela Merkel, who is also the de facto head of the European Union, was reelected on September 24, 2017, as Germany’s top elected government official, but her party, the center-right Christian Democrats, fell to its lowest share of the vote since 1949, failing to win a majority in the German parliament in the process.
 Merkel’s shortfall in the voting was, in part, the result of the electorate’s dissatisfaction with her decision to open the borders of her country, and that of the EU generally, to 1-million-plus migrants/refugees from the Middle East and North Africa since the summer of 2015.

 WATCH: German Women Launch Campaign Highlighting Increased Violence Against Women as a Result of Mass Migration https://t.co/hPKn7fQ3BN